 This is going to put a little bit of pressure on Noesi to develop and while it’s not like pitching in New York, the young man already has some expectations being placed on him for this upcoming season.

-Topics: Hisashi Iwakuma
+Tags: Hisashi Iwakuma